learn-co-curriculum/phase-3-sql-table-relations-conclusion/README.md

-# Table Relations with SQL Conclusion
+# Table Relations in SQL Conclusion

 We've established that SQL is a useful programming language to know, and that the majority of databases you'll work with will have more than one table.
 As